robertwt7/snapstager/src/content/privacyPolicy.md

 ## **Cookies.**

 You may also refrain from providing or may withdraw your consent for Cookies via your browser settings.
 Your browser’s help function should contain instructions on how to set your computer to accept all Cookies, to notify you when a Cookie is issued, or to not receive Cookies at any time.
-Please keep in mind that Cookies are required to authenticate Meetsy Users as well as perform some actions within Meetsy (such as to pay for an event as an Invitee via Meetsy ), so in order to use the Website, some Cookies are often required.
+Please keep in mind that Cookies are required to authenticate SnapStager Users as well as perform some actions within SnapStager (such as to pay for an event as an Invitee via SnapStager ), so in order to use the Website, some Cookies are often required.
 You may also manage the use of targeting, performance, and functional cookies on this website by clicking the Cookie Settings link located on the footer of this page.

 ## **Third-party analytics services.**